JRC-COMBINE/NoiseCut/README.md

 ## Usage

-Use cases of the useful functions of this package has been provided on the [example.ipynb](notebooks/example.ipynb) notebook.
-It shows how to use the package to fit the model and investigate the predicted results in score, probability or simple binary output format.
+Use cases of the useful functions of `noisecut` package has been provided on examples section.
+Examples show you how to use the package to fit the model and investigate the predicted results in score, probability or simple binary output format.

 ## License